gregstula/quick-snake/README.md

   - Arcade style start menu
   - touching ~/.local or ~/.config for useless writes about a snake game
   - color
-  - non-UTF terminal or font configurations
+  - non-UTF capable terminals

 ## Warning!
 This game is kind of addicting ##
 The fast pace and small initial tail size puts emphasis on control and reaction time.
 The game quits when you lose, so as to not be a bigger commitment than using `cat`.
 However, you may find that there is a strong temptation to press Up and Enter in your terminal and try again!

 ## This is not your typical snake game ##
-Other snake games tend to emphasize over tail growth and long play sessions.
-To be frank, most ncurses snake games out there are pretty boring.
-BSD Worm, for example, is less of a game and more of novelty.
-Why are the controls inconsistent?
-What is the challenge?
-Slow snake games try to get you to play for a long time but it takes a long time to get to the point where any skill is required.
+Snake games follow a similar pattern but most are slow paced.
+This game is isnpired by snake but it has it's own rules and vision.
+The vertical movements are marked by an accordion effect, a natural consququence of terminal dimensions I decided to embrase.
+The food can appear "under the snakes belly" and that's ok.
+You can only lose by crashing into yourself and the walls.

 ### Difficulty ###
 This game is challenging off the bat.
 It has one difficulty mode: Hard.
 If you lose you're back to your shell prompt.
+The standard map is 80x40 but if the game detects your screen is too small it will try to shrink accordingly.

 ### Vertical movement vs Hortizontal movemnt ###
 In every text based sake game I've tried vertical movement is faster than horizontal movement.
 This is because lines in a terminal are more spaced than columns.
 This problem is especially difficult because line spacing can be changed in most terminal emulators.
-I decided to use unicode square characters to make the nature of terminal coordinates explicit and to create a nice according effect.
-Then, I simply normalized the vertical travel speed so that it was proportiantate to the default terminal line spacing.
-The result is smooth controls on most terminal emulators.
+I decided to use unicode square characters to make the nature of terminal coordinates explicit and to create a nice accordion effect.
+Then, I simply normalized the vertical travel speed so that it was proportiantate to the map dimensions.
+The result is smooth controls that feel very natural.

 # License #